 What am I doing?!
 How did get started on this blog?
 I’m just a normal guy, nothing special, nothing I generally prefer to be outspoken about, yet somehow I ended up posting my thoughts and ideas.
 The blog came from a simple word I created one day to describe my schetchle to my wife.
-It was just another day that she became legitimately frustrated with my “planning freedom.”
+It was just another day my wife became legitimately frustrated with me/my “planning freedom.”
 More on this in a future post.

 The foundation for a handful of my early posts will be based on emails blasts I sent to my family members on “money thoughts.”
 These emails were definitely not solicited but for some reason, I forced my way into inboxes with great results.